 - You are planning to bring in a substantial amount of food into the park.
 In addition to being a storage area, the lockers may be a bit cooler than the temperature out in the parks.

 - You are going to/from the theme park to another venue which requires different clothing.
 For example, if you’re going straight from a theme park to a signature restaurant and want to bring a nicer outfit for your meal.
 Similarly, if you’re arriving at the Magic Kingdom early in the day and will be attending Mickey’s Not So Scary Halloween Party in the evening, you want want to store your costume in a locker rather than cart it around all day.

-- You’ve made a large purchase at one of the theme park gift shops and the timing does not work out for using either package pick-up or resort delivery.
+- You’ve made a large purchase at one of the theme park gift shops and don’t want to carry it around all day.

 - You have items with you that you don’t feel comfortable bringing with you on attractions and you don’t feel comfortable leaving those items unattended on a stroller/wheelchair/etc. (Some camera equipment might fall into this category.)

 - You have a medical situation which prevents you from carrying things.
 (However, bear in mind that getting to a locker from a remote part of a park may require a substantial walk.)

 - You’re visiting at a time of year when there are vast temperature changes.
 You need a bulky jacket first thing in the morning, but don’t want to wear/carry it when it warms up later in the day.

 - You’re visiting on a stormy day and have items with you that you must not get wet.

 - You’re riding Kilimanjaro Safari or Tron Lightcycle (see more on this below).

 - You simply prefer not to carry your gear with you.